PowerCommands/PowerCommands2022/Docs/Secrets.md

 ```
 Copy the result and create a environment variable in user scope with the name **_encryptionManager** and the copied random key, now your environment is ready to use Encryption with all your PowerCommands running on that machine.

-Please not that the name of the environment variable is configurable in the secret.yaml file, **_encryptionManager** is the default name.
+Please note that the name of the environment variable is configurable in the secret.yaml file, **_encryptionManager** is the default name.

 Now your environment is ready!